yusoofash/personality-test/README.md

 # personality-test
-Reactjs and Expressjs quiz app to guess a persons personality trait
+A quiz app to guess a persons personality trait, built using Reactjs, Expressjs and Postgres.